-SOC 4250 LATINO/A MIGRATION IN THE WORLD ECONOMY (3 credits)
+SOC 4250 CRISSCROSSING THE CONTINENT: LATIN AMERICAN MIGRATIONS (3 credits)

 Distribution: Global Diversity General Education course